Category

 • Where did we encounter challenges or errors in the execution, and what measures can we take to address and prevent similar issues?

-• What specific actions contributed to positive outcomes, and how can we integrate these into our internal controls?
+• What actions contributed to positive outcomes, and how can we integrate these into our internal controls?

 • What areas require improvement in our risk control strategies, and what concrete steps can we take to enhance our approach?